Man charged with 2 counts of murder, 7 attempted murder counts in Minneapolis nightclub shootout

 Earlier images from the surveillance video showed Carroll "and several companions" on the sidewalk just south of Monarch.
 Carroll's group then have "verbal exchanges" with a group including Jones.

 Someone with Carroll punched Jones in the head, then Carroll opened fire on Jones at close range.
-Carroll kept firing as Jones ran of the Monarch entrance.
+Carroll kept firing as Jones ran toward the Monarch entrance.

 Just before reaching the entrance, Jones turned and returned gunfire toward Carroll.